Without a doubt, Gmail is one of the best email services out there. So, it’s frustrating when Gmail keeps crashing as you cannot check your emails.

 Updating the Gmail app can fix the crashing problem if you haven’t updated the app in a long time. you need to look into updating the app.

-An outdated app can conflict with other updated app and of course, the OS.
+An outdated app can conflict with another updated app and of course, the OS.
 You’re going to check if there’s an available update for the Gmail app.
 Here’s how to do it.

-Launch Google Play Store app and search for Gmail.
+- Launch the Google Play Store app and search for Gmail.

 The Gmail app should not crash anymore after installing the updates.
 If it’s not the case, move on to the next step.